liusnaoc/NLFFF_opti/paper.md

 ---
-title: 'NLFFF: A Python package for a 3D non-linear force-free magnetic field extrapolation in cartesian coordinate system}'
+title: 'NLFFF: A Python package for a 3D non-linear force-free magnetic field extrapolation in cartesian coordinate system'
 tags:
   - Python
   - astronomy